tools for FortiOS

 - for each IP address, create a FOS address object

-- for each 100 addresses, create a FOS address group
+- for each nnn addresses, create a FOS address group

 - create one or more FOS ‘super’ address group(s) (group of groups)